Cardiac

 Can I bathe/shower?

 You can still shower and bath so long as the line is kept clean and dry.
 The cannula should not be immersed in the bath.
-If the dressing does become wet underneath please tell your nurse when she arrives.
+If the dressing does become wet underneath please tell your nurse when they arrive.

 How is the cannula removed when it is no longer needed?